-Strandzhanski Starets is made from coarsely chopped pork and raw bacon, which are stuffed in a belly, seasoned with pure salt, coarsely ground black pepper, paprika and savoury.
+Strandzhansko Dyado is made from coarsely chopped pork and raw bacon, which are stuffed in a belly, seasoned with salt, coarsely ground black pepper, paprika and savoury.
 The belly is then filled and must be stuffed very well so that no air remains.